Skip to content

 complete pattern

-Here is a complete pattern for single-band grayscale images.
+Here is a complete pattern for the simple case of single-band grayscale images.

 // Print min and max values of image.